INDIGENOUS KEYNOTE SPEAKER

-If you’re looking for an engaging and experienced motivational speaker, indigenous singer or workshop facilitator for your conference, awards gala or special event in Canada or Europe, book a time below to discuss:
+If you’re looking for an engaging and experienced motivational keynote speaker or workshop facilitator for your virtual conference, Truth and Reconciliation (Orange Shirt) Day event, staff meeting or outdoor Canadian event, book a time below to discuss:

 Brenda’s Goosebump-Giving Keynotes, Workshops & Break-Out Sessions

 This keynote or workshop balances awareness through song and story with effective simple actions your audience can take right now to ally with Indigenous people for Truth and Reconciliation on an individual and collective level.

 - *Breath of Life: Becoming Open

 How to lead with an open mind and heart… and what you’ve been missing without it.
 Experience the true power of your breath and how it can impact your audience’s wellness.
 Improve communications between your staff and clients with a few simple steps.